Official Community Plan

 Here are three ways you can provide feedback:

-2. Fill out a paper survey.
-Pick up a survey workbook at any Surrey library.
+- Fill out a paper survey.
+Pick up the survey from any Surrey library.
 Return completed surveys to any library by May 9.

 In Phase 2 engagement for the OCP update, we asked for your feedback on the core values and priorities that should guide growth in Surrey.